Andhra University

-Andhra University (IAST: Āndhra Vișvakalāpariṣhat) is a public university located in Visakhapatnam, Andhra Pradesh, India.
-It was established in 1926.
+Andhra University is a public university located in Visakhapatnam, Andhra Pradesh, India.
+It was established in 1926 by the Andhra University Act, 1925 (Madras Act II of 1926).
+It is graded as an A++ institution by National Assessment and Accreditation Council, receiving a score of 3.74 on a scale of 4.

 History

-King Vikram Deo Verma, the Maharaja of Jeypore was one of the biggest donors of the university.
+King Vikram Deo Verma, the Maharaja of Jeypore, Orissa was one of the biggest donors of the university.
 He donated lands and two million rupees for the establishment of the university which was set to be shifted elsewhere by the education authorities due to lack of funding.
 Furthermore, he provided ₹1 lakh annually to the university, an approximate figure of ₹17 lakhs between 1930s - 1940s.a The liberal king was conferred an Honorary Doctorate degree from the university.
 The Jeypore College of Technology and Science in Andhra University was founded by Maharajah Vikram Deo.

 University emblem

 The university emblem was designed by Sri Kowta Rammohan Sastri with the guidance of Cattamanchi Ramalinga Reddy.
 The rising sun represents the university itself and the radiating light rays representing its faculties of study.
 The lotus is the seat of Goddess Lakshmi (prosperity) and Saraswati (knowledge).
 The swastika is the symbol of benediction.
 An ocean is the vast region of knowledge.
 The two serpents represent the seekers and custodians of wisdom.